Conjunctivitis in dogs, commonly called “dog pink eye”, is an inflammation of the conjunctival membrane and soft tissues

 A mild case of conjunctivitis with watery discharge caused by irritants, for example, responds well to home remedies.

 Simply flushing the eye several times a day with a sterile saline eyewash should do the trick.
-You may also want to use a soft cloth to wipe the area around your dog’s eye in order to remove any eye discharge and any dirt or foreign materials.
+You may also want to use a soft cloth to wipe the area around your dog’s eye to remove any eye discharge and any dirt or foreign materials.

 This natural eye wash is also effective in cleaning and removing gunk in and around a dog’s eyes: